ShadmanArafin/shadmanarafin/README.md

 <h2>5.
 Fitness App - Dashboard UI Design with Dark Mode Switch</h2>
-<h6>Click on the project screen-shots below to watch the LIVE DEMO 👇👇🏻</h6>
+<h6>Click on the thumbnail image below to see the complete LIVE Preview of this project 👇👇🏻</h6>
 <a href="https://www.behance.net/gallery/138415907/Fitness-App-Dashboard-UI-Design-with-Dark-Mode-Switch">
 <img src="app-dashboard-ui.png" alt="DarkMode" style="width="900"; height="500"; border:2">
 </a>